albumprinter/EPT-Assignment/README.md

    - Category (string)
    - Number of orders (integer)
    - Rotation (integer, degree)
-5. The frontend application should display a gallery of images without rendering their extra properties initially.
-Each image should be represented by a thumbnail.
+5. This web application should display a gallery of images without rendering their extra properties initially.
+Displaying these images as a grid of small squares is fine.
+Feel free to implement your own design.
-6. Upon a click on an image from the gallery, the application should open an overlay which renders the selected product with all it's properties.
-This rendering operation should be done on a `HTMLCanvasElement`.
+6. On click of an image from the gallery, the application should open an overlay which renders the selected photo product with all of it's properties.
+These provided extra properties needs to apply to the images with following rule:
+   - Texture: Textures needs to apply onto the image, making the image looks like after it's being produced to it's material.
+   - White border: White borders are just white borders around the images.
+You should keep the original image size after applying this.
+   - Rotate: Rotates the image with given number in **degrees** from the center.

 ### **Backend Component**

 Design and implement a serverless backend API using AWS technologies and NodeJS.
-Product extras are served from the following URL(https://k06fotu2c3.execute-api.eu-west-1.amazonaws.com/).
+Photo product extras are served from the following URL(https://k06fotu2c3.execute-api.eu-west-1.amazonaws.com/).

 The backend should have the following features: